aamrits/interview-questions-prep/javascript.md

 #### Q4
 ### ✍What is hoisting?
 Explain with example.
 - JavaScript Hoisting refers to the process whereby the interpreter appears to move the declaration of functions, variables or classes to the top of their scope, prior to execution of the code.
-- "var" variables are initialized with undefined, "let" and "const" variables are not initialized.
+- `var` variables are initialized with undefined, `let` and `const` variables are not initialized.
 - Functions are hoisted as it is.
 Hence, we can run a function before we declare.

 **[⬆](#Questions)**
 ---
 #### Q5
 ### ✍Scope chain.
-It refers to the lexical environment.
+It refers to the **lexical environment**.
 If a variable or a function is not declared in its scope, but it is declared in its lexical parent, then that variable can be accessed in the function also.
 ```js
 function name() {
    var name = "Amrit";